Substance Use Myths: National Drug And Alcohol Facts Week

 Myth #2: Substance use disorders are rare

 One fact to consider during this week-long health observance is that substance use disorders are common.
 The CDC reports that in any given month, about 13% of the population over 12 will have used illicit drugs.
 Furthermore, the 2019 National Survey on Drug Use and Health found that almost 8% of Americans over 18 had a substance use disorder.
-Many individuals have lived experiences with substance use disorders, whether through witnessing friends or family or struggling with this condition yourself.
+Many individuals have experienced substance use disorders, whether through witnessing friends or family or struggling with this condition yourself.
 Anyone, regardless of ethnicity, gender, race, job, or economic standing, can be affected by substance use disorders.

 Myth #3: Binge drinking isn’t as bad as drug use